Middle School

 - Physical Education/Sports

-The Middle School curriculum offers a program of sequenced and integrated skills in vocabulary, grammar, writing, speaking, reading, and research.
-Students learn to write coherent paragraphs, well-developed multiple-paragraph essays, short stories, poems and literary analysis essays.
-At every grade level, students engage in research, some of which is coordinated with other academic disciplines.
-Honing their critical thinking and literary analysis skills, students read short stories, novels, non-fiction and poems.
+The Middle School English/Language Arts (ELA) curriculum offers a program of sequenced and integrated skills in vocabulary, grammar, writing, speaking, reading, analytical thinking, and research.
+Students learn to write coherent paragraphs, well-developed multiple-paragraph essays, short stories, poems, and literary analysis essays.
+At every grade level, students engage in research, some of which coordinate with other academic disciplines.
+Students read short stories, novels, plays, nonfiction texts, and poems to hone their critical-thinking and literary-analysis skills.
 Students develop as communicators and thinkers.
-They take joy in self-expression and seek to make meaning of their experiences.
+They take joy in self-expression and seek to make meaning of their experiences as readers and writers.

 Grade 5